 It can be frustrating when you ask for something and are told

-You may find that Belize is quite different than what you may be used to, providing changes in climate, language, culture, people and even insects to discover and in which to delight.
+You may find that Belize is quite different than what you may be used to.
+You will delight in learning about in climate, language, culture, people and even insects unique to the area.
+There is an amazing variety of wildlife in Belize and, hopefully, you will see some of it while you are here.

-Some will be unfazed by the sudden early am chortle (ruckus) of Chachalacas (aka: bush chickens) just outside their window or ants in their deodorant stick (keep containers and zippers closed) or more likely marching in single file down a sidewalk and disappearing off into the jungle with their “leaf of the day”.
+Some will be unfazed by the sudden early am chortle (ruckus) of Chachalacas (aka: bush chickens) just outside their window or ants in their deodorant stick (keep containers and zippers closed).
+Look for leaf cutter ants (wee-wee ants) marching in single file along a trail and disappearing into the jungle with their “leaf of the day”.

-Others may run screaming from their room at the merest glimpse of a tarantula.
-(No need; they don’t bite and are deaf) Continue reading WELCOME TO THE JUNGLE!
-BIRDING AND Wildlife in Belize
+Others may run screaming at the merest glimpse of a tarantula.
+(No need; they don’t bite and are deaf)